huntdatacenter/docs/docs/do-science/tools/technical/htop.md

 # Htop

-**[Htop](https://en.wikipedia.org/wiki/Htop) a top-like tool that can display information about the resource utilization in your lab machine.**
+**[Htop](https://en.wikipedia.org/wiki/Htop) a top-like tool that can display information about the resource utilization in your lab machine.
+You can use this to check wether its time for a clean up or upgrade in your lab**

 [[toc]]